-Note: See Configuring Ports (on page 153) for details on port configuration commands.
+Note: See Configuring Ports (on page 154) for details on port configuration commands.

 - 7. Select the terminal emulation type from the drop-down menu in the Emulation field.
 The choices are: - VT100 - VT220 - VT320 - ANSI - 8.
-If you plan to use Direct Port Access (DPA), you must enter either an IP address or one/both of the following TCP ports, depending on your choice of the DPA service mode: - The port number, such as 7700, in the DPA SSH TCP Port field - The port number, such as 8800, in the DPA Telnet TCP Port field. - 9.
+If you need to configure the length of the send break signal for targets that require a short or longer sendbreak duration, enter the send break time in the Send Break Duration field.
+The send break is configurable from 100ms 1000ms in 100ms increments. - 9.
+If you plan to use Direct Port Access (DPA), you must enter either an IP address or one/both of the following TCP ports, depending on your choice of the DPA service mode: - The port number, such as 7700, in the DPA SSH TCP Port field - The port number, such as 8800, in the DPA Telnet TCP Port field. - 10.
 In the Always Active field, indicate if you want to log activities coming into a port even if no user is connected.
 The default option is Do not maintain port access without a connected user, which means: ignore data coming into a port when no user is connected.
 Change by selecting Maintain port access continuously from the drop-down menu in the Always Active field.
 This option is for NFS port data logs.

-Note: When no users are logged into a port session, port traffic, by default, will be discarded.
+Note: When no users are logged into a port session, port traffic, by default, will be discarded .

-10. Select none or all from the drop-down menu of Messages suppressed field to indicate if any message should be displayed during a DPA connection, such as "Authentication successful."
+11. Select none or all from the drop-down menu of Messages suppressed field to indicate if any message should be displayed during a DPA connection, such as "Authentication successful."
 Otherwise, it will go directly to the port without displaying any message.
 The default is none.